Hawai’i Volcanoes National Park

 Along the way back to Kilauea, we came upon a black sand beach along the coastal area.
 After walking on crunchy, slick, black, hot, fresh lava flows created only last year (see the foreground of the steam plume photo), it is easy to imagine the lava spatter that caused all of this new land to be formed so dramatically.
 Sometimes humans seem to tempt fate by building subdivisions in the path of the lava flows.

 Although Kilauea is only 4,000 feet above sea level, it is very active.
-It's bigger sister Mauna Loa is 13,679 feet above sea level, and is also active.
-The third volcano on the Big Island is Mauna Kea, which has research observatories located atop it's peak, and is much less active than the other volcanoes.
+It’s bigger sister Mauna Loa is 13,679 feet above sea level, and is also active.
+The third volcano on the Big Island is Mauna Kea, which has research observatories located atop it’s peak, and is much less active than the other two volcanoes.

 When driving, remember you are not on a freeway!
 Drive slowly and watch for pedestrians and bicyclists.
 Watch for the Nene (Hawaiian Goose) – the state bird of Hawaii.
 More Nene are killed by cars than by any other means.